Oxymoron (Nik Kershaw album)

-Oxymoron is the ninth studio album by British singer-songwriter Nik Kershaw, released on 16 October 2020.
+Oxymoron is the ninth studio album by the English singer-songwriter Nik Kershaw, released on 16 October 2020.
 The album was recorded at Abbey Road Studios.

-An EP, These Little Things, containing six of the albums tracks, was released on 26 June 2020 to promote the album.
+An extended play (EP), These Little Things, containing six of the albums tracks, was released on 26 June 2020 to promote the album.
 The album's first and only single, "From Cloudy Bay to Malibu", was released on 11 September 2020 and was played by Ken Bruce on BBC Radio 2 two days prior.
 Kershaw also appeared on Robert Elms's BBC Radio London show to promote the album.

 The album was released through Audio Network, a service for music used in film and TV owned by Entertainment One.

-Reception
+Critical reception

 The album received mostly positive reviews from critics, with Essentially Pop stating that the songs will "stand the test of time" like Kershaw’s earlier catalogue.

 Track listing

 All tracks written by Nik Kershaw except where noted.